CS 341 Automata Theory

 The only way to learn the material in this class is to practice.
 It's like learning to play the piano.
 You can't learn much just by watching someone else.
 You actually have to do it yourself.
 You should plan to spend at least five hours every week working problems.

 Most weeks there will be a homework assignment that you will be asked to turn in.
-The homework assignments will be posted on the class website.
+The homework assignments will be posted on Piazza.
 Homeworks are due in class on the date specified.
-I will bring homework answers to class and hand them out then.
-Extra copies of homework answers, plus graded homeworks not picked up in class, will be available in a place to be determined.
-Homeworks will not be accepted once the answers have been distributed.
+Homework answers will be posted on Piazza.
+Homeworks will not be accepted once the answers have been published.
 If you cannot make it to class, you may submit your homework early, either at an earlier class or to me in my office.
 Electronic submissions are a problem for several reasons.
 Therefore we have established the following policy for them: Everyone gets one free electronic submission.
 We will only accept additional electronic submissions in cases of emergency.
 Note that out of town job interviews and things of that sort are not emergencies.
 In those cases, plan ahead.

 Most (probably all) of the homework assignments will contain some problems marked with an asterisk.
 Those problems are optional.
 They won’t be graded.
 We provide them so that you can get additional practice.
 Solutions to them will be included with the other homework solutions.